A new asymptotic enumeration technique: the Lovasz Local Lemma: Instances for negative dependency graphs: The space of random matchings of and

-\section{Examples for negative dependency graphs: The space of random matchings of $K_N$ and $K_{N,M}$}
+\section{Instances for negative dependency graphs: The space of random matchings of $K_N$ and $K_{N,N'}$}

-For an even integer $N$, Let $\Omega$ denote the probability space of perfect matchings of the complete graph $K_{N}$ for an even integer $N$; or the probability space of perfect matchings of the complete bipartite graph $K_{N,M}$ equipped with the uniform distribution.
+Let $\Omega$ denote the probability space of perfect matchings of the complete bipartite graph $K_{N,N'}$ ($N\leq N'$) or the probability space of the complete graph $K_{N}$ for an even integer $N$; equipped with the uniform distribution.
 We are going to apply the Lov\'asz Local Lemma (Lemma \ref{third}) in $\Omega$ by identifying a class of negative dependency graphs.
-For any (not necessary perfect) matching $M$, let $A_M$ be the set of perfect matching extending $M$:
+For any (not necessary perfect) matching $M$, let $A_M$ be the set of maximum cardinality (in $K_N$ perfect) matchings extending $M$:

 We will term an event $A_M$ in (\ref{eq:1}), with $M\not= \emptyset$, a {\it canonical event}.
-We will say that two matchings, $M_1$ and $M_2$, are in {\it conflict}, if $M_1\cup M_2$ is not a matching after suppressing multiple edges.
+We will say that two matchings, $M_1$ and $M_2$, are in {\it conflict}, if $M_1\cup M_2$ is not a matching.
+For a matching $M$, we will denote by $supp(M)$ the support set of the matching, i.e. the $2|M|$ vertices that its edges cover.
+We leave the following easy lemma to the reader: \begin{lemma} \begin{enumerate}[{\rm (i)}] \item